IowaPen/iowapen.github.io/README.md

 Use this section to provide insight into your UX process, focusing on who this website is for, what it is that they want to achieve and how your project is the best way to help them achieve these things.

+The visual elements of the page are designed to resemble writing, especially the writing with ink shading of fountain pens (through the use of radial and linear gradients).
+The menu buttons also resemble ink shading and "sheen", as well as resemble ink sample swatches very commonly used by ink vendors, stores and enthusiasts to catalog and show their ink colors and collections.
+Eventually I might replace the backgrounds with ACTUAL ink swatches.

 ### Who this website is for:

+Members of IowaPen or other people interested in writing instruments, ink, paper - there are quite a lot more than you think!
+I will both provide information for our members and help new members find us.

 ### What they want to achieve when they visit

+- Find out how to contact us
+- Find our meeting dates, times and locations
+- Find our social media sites
+- Find other resources related to the hobby; these resources are fragmented all around the web and I'd like to eventually provide a single resources for many of them, sort of the IMDB of writing instruments

 ### The best way to help them achieve these things
 A web site is accessible to anyone.
 Not everyone uses Facebook, Twitter, and other social media and never will.
 We need a free and open place